margolisj/go-supreme/readme.md

 * Test - SUCESSFUL, 3 Liquid Tees but ended in crash

 ### 9/27/18
+* Failed - Massive amount of user error, set up almost all of the item incorrectly

+### 10/6/18
 * Test queueing properly
 * Run more versions:
   * Find beta testers